odaceo/lab-hello-world-spring-boot/README.md

 ## Prerequisites

-As craftsmen we love crafting softwares on a clean workbench.
+As craftsmen we love crafting software on a clean workbench.

 We believe that a clean workbench helps us focus on what really matters:
 _handcrafting every design and code with great care_.